 Knowing more about your fertility can help you to plan or take action.
 Speeding up this process can be important for your emotional health as it will help you to understand your options, this is particularly important if you are a woman in your late 30s or older as fertility declines with age.

-Bourn Hall is an NHS Qualified Provider of Fertility Diagnostics and Treatment services – so your GP can refer you for free testing if you meet the NHS criteria – testing and treatment services are also available to self-funded patients.
+Bourn Hall is an NHS Qualified Provider of Fertility Diagnostics and Treatment services – so if you live in Norfolk your GP can refer you to Bourn Hall for free testing if you meet the NHS criteria.
+Testing and treatment services are also available to self-funded patients.

 Below is a short overview of the common reasons for infertility and the tests that are commonly advised to check for these conditions.

 Common reasons why women struggle to become pregnant include: